realestatepilot/argocd-testbed/README.md

 Run `run.sh` and wait.
 Finaly you get a shell.
 Now look at ArgoCD GUI how argocd deploys the test app.
 It's nice to see  but be patient.

-Argocd webgui is reachable on http://argocd.ubuntu.localhost:8080, Login with admin / admin Demo for application with secrets on http://nginx.ubuntu.localhost:8080.
+Argocd webgui is reachable on http://argocd.ubuntu.localhost:8080, Login with admin / admin

+See demo application with secrets on http://nginx.ubuntu.localhost:8080.

 All keys and deployments  are read to run without any modification just to have a quick experience with to tool.